LukeMS/keltor/rst/index.rst

 Extended Creature Details
 **************************

-This section has more details dealing with the creatures that live in the Middle Lands.
+This section has more details dealing with the creatures that live in the `Middle Lands`_.

 Boggards